-The Marches LEP’s Skills Advisory Panel provides strong leadership on skills in the local area through commissioning data and evidence into skills issues, engagement with training providers and liaison with employers.
+The Marches LEP’s Skills Advisory Panel provides strong local leadership by increasing understanding of our labour market and skills issues, driving engagement with employers and liaison with training providers.

 The Marches LEP’s Skills Advisory Panel (SAP) was created in September 2019 and, as a sub-group of the Marches LEP Board, builds on the work completed by the earlier Skills Board.